April 20, 2015 § Leave a comment

 The Blood Brothers are led by Jonny.
 A sympathetic and likeable character, in the early chapters he is shown taking care of his crew – spending what little money the gang has on food and a place where they can sleep unmolested.
 He organizes the boys – making sure they move around the city in pairs so as not to attract attention.
 At this point in the story their focus is on the basic necessities of survival and Jonny is more a protective big brother figure and less a criminal Fagin.

 This will change as Jonny and the Blood Brothers, under the guidance of Jonny’s lieutenant Fred, discover the benefits of a criminal lifestyle.
-Only two members, Willi & Ludwig (who are, notably, sepearted from the gang when it begins organized pick-pocketing), remain unconvinced and determine to leave the gang.
-These two pairs boys serve as moral contrasts – demonstrating the two paths available.
+Only two members, Willi & Ludwig (who are, notably, sepearted from the gang when it begins organized pick-pocketing), remain unconvinced and determined to leave the gang.
+These two pairs of boys serve as moral contrasts – demonstrating the two paths available.
 The tone of the book, though, is not moralistic.
 Haffner doesn’t judge, instead he laments the society that allows these boys to slip though the cracks.
 Though “lament” may be too strong of a word.
 Blood Brothers is written in the odd, yet incredibly effective, style of a newsreel voice over.
 Or a YA novel.
 The gangs’ crimes range from prostitution & petty theft, to pick-pocketing and eventually breaking & entering – all described in a hearty narrative voice.
 I couldn’t get the word “sanitized” out of my mind.
 For example: Willi & Ludwig, out of desperation, sell themselves to two rich men.
 Men who, “Along with their silk-lined tuxes…stripped off their manners.
 What was left were two scrawny little men whose wallets allowed them to buy young healthy, if half-starved, boys”.
 The next morning when the boys wake the men are gone.
 ‘Details of the night just past swim into the boys’ consciousness.
 “Yuck!” says Ludwig.
 “Yes, it makes me feel sick.
 Never again…”‘ They then proceed to go out for breakfast and plan their future – the episode entirely forgotten.

 There’s a lot to recommend Blood Brothers.
 It reads like a first hand account of the economic conditions in Germany that allowed the Nazi Party to come to power.
 For anyone interested in the Hitlerjugand and their counterparts, the Edelweiss Pirates (an underground youth movement that fought for the Allies) it has that added layer.
 In addition, Blood Brothers is extremely entertaining and easy to read.
 Haffner shows real empathy for these boys’ situation.
 There are elements of adventure, suspense and – perhaps most important – a sense of hope.
 Hope that these boys are victims of a broken system and not inherently bad.
 Despite the events that we know loom over Germany’s, and the boys’, future – events that Haffner had no knowledge of when writing the book – we are left incongruously hoping that everything will still work out.